How To Teach A Puppy To Sit

 Training Basics: how to teach a puppy to sit

-The American Kennel Club recommends two main styles of puppy training sessions to ensure your pup learns to sit.
+The Canadian Kennel Club recommends two main styles of puppy training sessions to ensure your pup learns to sit.
 Both puppy training tips include positive reinforcement in the form of food rewards.
 The best-known technique of these is called "luring."
 Luring is holding a treat in front of your pup as a lure and using verbal cues like "sit."

 After practicing basic cues such as "Sit," the puppy starts associating the word "sit" with the sitting position and the food reward.
 When using the luring style of puppy training, you can reward your puppy the second they achieve a sitting position.
 Using this method, it is common to accompany the word "sit" with a hand signal.
 The appeal of the luring method is that you can keep training sessions short.